Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Experimental Results

+And during the two-stage retrieval, the number of coarse candidates \textit{ top-N} is set to be $ 3 $, which makes it both efficient and effective.
+In the two-stage retrieval pipeline, we use the mean value of the $ cosine \ similarity $ on the height and width dimension as the metric during the coarse retrieval, as shown in Equation (\ref{equ16}).
+And for the fine retrieval, we use the normal $ cosine\ similarity $ for the flatten secondary features due to the salient information in the feature map.

 Our final result is compared with baselines shown as Table \ref{result_cmu_total} , where ours outperforms baseline methods for high- and medium-precision localization, $(0.25m, 2^{\circ})$ and $ (0.5m, 5^{\circ}) $, in park and suburban area, which shows powerful generalization ability because the model is only trained on the urban area.
 The medium-precision localization in the urban area is affected by numerous dynamic objects.

 We further compare the performance on different foliage categories from \cite{sattler2018benchmarking}, \textit{Foliage} and \textit{ Mixed Foliage} with the reference database under \textit{No Foliage}, which is the most challenging problem for this dataset.
 The results are shown in Table \ref{result_cmu_fol} , from which we can see that our result is better than baselines under different conditions of foliage for the localization with medium and high precision.
 To investigate the performance under different weather conditions, we compare the models with baselines on the \textit{Overcast}, \textit{Cloudy} and \textit{Low Sun} conditions with the reference database under \textit{Sunny} in Table \ref{result_cmu_weatherl}, which covers almost all the weather conditions.
 It could be seen that our results present the best medium- and high-accuracy results on most of the weather conditions.
 The \textit{Cloudy} weather contains plenty of cloud in the sky, which provides some noise on the activation map for fine retrieval with reference to the clear sky under \textit{Sunny}, which could be regarded as a kind of dynamic objects.

 From the results of different areas, vegetation and weather, it could be seen that the finer retrieval boosts the results of coarse retrieval.
 Moreover, the coarse-to-fine retrieval strategy gives better performance than the fine-only method in some cases, showing the significance and effectiveness for high- and medium-precision localization of the two-stage strategy.
 The reasonable explanation for the good performance under different foliage and weather conditions lies in that the latent content code is robust and invariant for changing vegetation and illumination.
 All the results (including ours) are from the official benchmark website of long-term visual localization \cite{sattler2018benchmarking}.
 Some results of fine-retrieval are shown in Figure \ref{cmu_results}, where the activation maps give the localizing information of feature maps and the salient areas mostly exist around the edges or adjacent parts of different instance patches due to the gradient-based activation.